syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Dealing-With-Center-Button.md

 ## Performing an action while navigating to next level

-In SfRadialMenu we can perform an action while navigating from one level to another level. `Navigating`  event will be fired when navigating from one level to another level and there is a another event called `Navigated` which will be triggered once the navigation is done.
+In radial menu, you can perform an action while navigating from one level to another level. `Navigating` event will be fired when navigating from one level to another level.
+There is an another event, which is called as `Navigated`; it will be triggered after the navigation has been done.

 {% tabs %}